NoahNaiman/Grok/README.md

 	<strong>Don't just write code.
 Grok it.</strong>
 </div>

-# Grok will be a next generation text editor, so stay tuned for updates!
+# Grok is a next generation text editor, so stay tuned for updates!